EXCLUSIVE: Ola gears up for a new future factory for its electric car

 Mobility giant Ola's electric cars could be a reality as soon as early next year with the Bhavish Aggarwal-led firm currently scouting for land for its four-wheeler manufacturing ambitions, top sources privy to the ongoing developments at Ola Electric told Business Today.

-Ola Electric’s four-wheeler ambitions are taking a serious shape with two concept designs almost ready.
-The designs have been floated by a team led by ex-Jaguar design director Wayne Burgess who joined Ola Electric as vice president of design last year.
+Ola Electric’s four-wheeler ambitions are taking a serious shape with some concept designs almost ready.
+The designs have been floated by a team of engineers who were onboarded from leading auto firms.
+The team is being led by ex-Jaguar design director Wayne Burgess who joined Ola Electric as vice president of design last year.
+Ola electric.

 “Ola Electric is furthering its EV ambitions with a new four-wheeler factory set up, which is going to come up soon.
 A formal announcement is definitely on the cards.
-And Wayne has just given in two fantastic concept designs for the electric car,” a source familiar with the process said.
+And a few fantastic concept designs for the electric car have also been handed in, one amongst which was shared by Bhavish ,” a source familiar with the process said.

 The sources said that Ola Electric has also set its eyes on producing its EVs for global markets and is planning to use the recent fundraise to expand the two-wheeler future factory as well as setting up a new four-wheeler facility.